BeDaBio/Topspin_Automatisation/README.md

 # Topspin_Automatisation

-Automatisation of NMR Spectrum processing in using the Bruker Topspin software with optional evaluation.
+Automatisation of NMR Spectrum processing using the Bruker Topspin software with optional evaluation.

 ## Installation:
 1. Download all files from repository